mvrahden/ansible-project-debian-base-setup/README.md

 For issues with Ansible or the connection, please consult an online search engine of your choice.

 ## OS Versions tested

+This is a list of OS Versions that have been tested.
+Feel free to add other Versions after successful runs.

 - Raspbian Lite
   - Stretch | Nov 2019